addegbenga/devChallenge2/README.md

 - Where can I see your demo?
 - What was your experience building it.

+Building this project has broaden my knowledge of my previous understanding of building things.
+I got quite familiar with alot of external api's while working on this project.
+One of my major challenge was getting user current location.
+I needed to make the user experience to be sleek so my best option was getting user info from their Ip Address.
+This approach was chosen so the user interface wont be altered when user decide to turn off their location.
+Also i had challenges deploying to Vercel due to cors policy and majorly configuration issues.
+So i opt for netlify which came to the rescue, i learnt how their configuration work when working with external api's which only support http request for their free tier.
+This was a major win for me because its create alot of ideas of what to build next as a side project.
+Moving on i wll keep building and working on my skills thanks for reading to the end.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->